OKK Koksovny

-OKK Koksovny, a.s. (former names OKD, OKK, a.s. and Ostravsko-karvinské koksovny, akciová společnost) is the largest producer of foundry coke in Europe.
-The Company operates one plant in the City of Ostrava called 'Svoboda' facility.
+OKK Koksovny, a.s. (former names OKD, OKK, a.s. and Ostravsko-karvinské koksovny, akciová společnost) is a Czech coke producer.
+It is the largest producer of foundry coke in Europe.
+The company operates one plant in the city of Ostrava called 'Svoboda' facility.

 History

 The production of coke in the Ostrava area dates back to the 1840s.
 In 1843 a coking plant named "Jan" (later renamed "President Beneš" and then "Czechoslovak Army" was founded.
 It later became a part of OKK.
 In 1952, the company OKK was founded and all operating coking plants were merged under one head office, having previously existed as separate state enterprises, except for the metallurgical coking plants (in the Ostrava quarter Vítkovice, in the cities of Třinec and Kladno, and the coking plant Nová Huť [New Smelting Works] founded in the same year).
 OKK included the coking plants in Ostrava: Svoboda, Jan Šverma, Karolina, Trojice, Czechoslovak army, and Lazy.

 In 1994, the joint-stock company OKD, OKK was established on 1 January 1994 by the allocation of OKD, a. s. assets.
 It became a wholly owned subsidiary of OKD, a. s.
 The annual turnover of the company was around CZK 5.5 billion.
 The new enterprise was created by merging two mining coking plants located within the city of Ostrava and one more plant located in the Karviná region.

 In 2008 after property changes the New World Resources Plc Company ("NWR") became a new owner of the OKD, OKK, a.s.
 NWR was also the owner of the OKD, a.s., a hard coal mining company.

 Currently (2011) the OKK Koksovny, a.s. operates only one coking plant called 'Svoboda' facility.